Shopify/slate/docs/theme/index.md

 # What's included

-Slate is made up of two two parts.
+Slate is made up of two parts.
 The first part is a theme scaffold consisting of templates, sections, starter styles, and helper scripts to develop your theme on.
 The second part is a toolkit of useful commands to sync your local files to your live store.

 Learn more about the [theme scaffold](/slate/theme-scaffold) and [commands](/slate/commands).